ShadowCommander/Project-Condor/README.md

 This GitHub App creates and moves cards in a project around when a label is added to an issue.

-The labels and their corrisponding columns can be configured in a .github/config.yml file:
+The labels and their corrisponding columns can be configured in a `.github/config.yml` file placed in a repo or in a `.github` project in an organization:

 ```yaml
 Project-Manager: